 What Can I Do With This API?

-The Submission API will allow developers to submit data to CMS programmatically, instead of manually.
-You'll be able to submit and update data throughout the reporting period.
+The Submissions API will allow developers to submit QPP performance data to CMS programmatically, instead of manually.
+The API offers the following features:

 Will Other Reporting Options Still Be Available?